 During our talks, Minsky proved to be a fascinating conversationalist, with an engaging sense of humour and a luminous smile.
 He has one of the clearest minds I have ever encountered, and he is capable of elucidating the most complicated ideas in simple language—something that is possible only if one has a total mastery of the ideas. – The New Yorker

-The numerous articles mentioning Minsky’s personality traits indicate that we are still estimating people to a great degree by how they make us feel about ourselves then whether what they are proposing is true.
+The numerous articles mentioning Minsky’s personality traits indicate that we are still estimating people to a great degree by making us feel about ourselves and whether what they are proposing is true.

 MIT is itself presenting an overly enhanced presentation of his contributions to AI because he worked at MIT.
 Minsky was a distant second to Dreyfus when it comes to predictive ability.
 But it is not only Dreyfus, but it is also Rosenblatt and many others who register a far smaller footprint in the history of AI than Minksy.